Show Me the Body: 2016–2017: Body War and the CORPUS collective

 Their debut album, Body War, was released in July 2016.
 The album touches on themes such as anti-capitalism, gentrification and police brutality through a wide range of experimental sounds.
 Their collective, CORPUS, released their compilation mixtape Corpus I in March 2017.

 2018–2019: Dog Whistle

 While on tour in Poland, the band visited the Auschwitz-Birkenau Memorial and Museum.
 This trip served as the influence for their third record, Dog Whistle, released on March 29, 2019.
 The album was written in Long Island City, and recorded in Los Angeles California the previous summer.

-2020–present: Survive and Trouble the Water
+2020–2021: Survive and Trouble the Water

 Because of the COVID-19 pandemic, Show Me the Body "had to reconfigure" how they "interact with" their fans.
 Their reliance on live performances made this difficult, but they opted to establish a new studio space for their CORPUS collective and recorded an EP, titled Survive, which was released in March 2021.
 The short EP deals with themes of isolation.
-During this time, the band brought on current drummer Jackie "Jackieboy" McDermott.
+During this time, the band brought on drummer Jackie "Jackieboy" McDermott.

+2026-present: Alone Together

+On July 10, 2026, the band released Alone Together, their fourth studio album.
+It received largely positive reviews.